 But reading Stephon Clark’s hateful words in the wake of his death has brought that anger back to the surface.
 His misogynoir has made defending him difficult.
 Not because he deserved to die.
 He did not.
 As foul and harmful as misogynoir may be, it is not a crime punishable by death.
 Stephon Clark should be alive.
 His death was an injustice.
 It is terrible that his children must live without him, that his mother must bury her child, that all his dreams and aspirations will never be fulfilled.

 No, the conflict comes from what defending him costs us.
-We are forced to reconcile the fact that we are standing up for a man who felt comfortable putting us down.
+We are forced to reconcile the fact that we are standing up for a man who felt comfortable putting us down, degrading black womens bodies.
 We are forced to compartmentalize the pain of misogynoir and the injustice of state violence, even as the two intersect.
 We are forced to consider if, while still alive, Stephon Clark ever knew (or cared) that Black women have been the ones to lead the charge for justice, marching in the streets and creating movements like Black Lives Matter.

 Stephon Clark’s fiancee Salena Manni, holds the couple's son, Aiden as she and Clark's uncle, Curtis Gordon attend a rally.
 (AP Photo/Rich Pedroncelli)